defenseunicorns/pepr-zarf-agent/README.md

 Step 1: (Initialization Phase)

 - [x] Get Zarf State from secret and store in state
-- [x] Get private-registry secret and store in state
+- [x] Get private-registry secret and store in state (Helm PostRenderer does this -- Deprecated)

 Step 2: (Pre-Mutation Phase)